Major Sports Facilities and Other Legislation Amendment Bill 2025

 Gold Coast concert regulations

-Removes liquor licensing and local law restrictions that effectively limited concerts at Carrara/People First Stadium and Robina/Cbus Super Stadium to finishing by 10pm.
-This brings Gold Coast stadiums in line with Suncorp Stadium's 10:30pm finish time, making them more attractive for touring artists.
+Removes liquor licensing and local law noise restrictions that effectively forced concerts at Carrara/People First Stadium and Robina/Cbus Super Stadium to finish by 10pm.
+This brings Gold Coast stadiums in line with Suncorp Stadium's 10:30pm finish time, making them competitive for attracting touring artists.

 • Concerts at Gold Coast stadiums can run until 10:30pm instead of 10pm

-• Noise from concerts regulated under state law rather than liquor licensing
+• Concert noise regulated under state law rather than liquor licensing conditions

-• Environmental Protection Act compliance deemed met if prescribed conditions followed
+• Environmental Protection Act compliance deemed met if prescribed noise conditions are followed

 • Community consultation showed 77% support for consistent concert curfews across venues